liamblair/Integral-Solutions/README.md

 This project is currently undergoing development and is scheduled to be completed in the Spring of 2022.

 ## Documentation
-See the `artifacts` folder for relevant documentation
+See the `artifacts` folder for relevant documentation.

 ## Development
 To contribute to this project: